History of Connecticut: Early National Period (1789–1818)

 Connecticut prospered during the era, as the seaports were busy and the first textile factories were built.
 The American Embargo and the British blockade during the War of 1812 severely hurt the export business, and bolstered the Federalists who strongly opposed the Embargo and the War of 1812.
 The cutoff of imports from Britain did stimulate the rapid growth of factories to replace the textiles and machinery.
-Eli Whitney of New Haven was a leader of the engineers and inventors who made the state a world leader in machine tools and industrial technology generally.
+Eli Whitney of New Haven was a leader of the engineers and inventors who made the state a world leader in machine tools and industrial technology generally, especially the cotton gin and mass production methods.
 The state was known for its political conservatism, typified by its Federalist party and the Yale College of Timothy Dwight.
 The foremost intellectuals were Dwight and Noah Webster, who compiled his great dictionary in New Haven.
 Religious tensions polarized the state, as the established Congregational Church, in alliance with the Federalists, tried to maintain its grip on power.
 The failure of the Hartford Convention in 1814 wounded the Federalists, who were finally upended by the Republicans in 1817.

 Modernization and industry

 Up until this time, Connecticut had adhered to the 1662 Charter, and with the independence of the American colonies over forty years prior, much of what the Charter stood for was no longer relevant.
-In 1818, a new constitution was adopted that was the first piece of written legislation to separate church and state in Connecticut, and give equality all religions.
+In 1818, a new constitution was adopted that was the first piece of written legislation to separate church and state in Connecticut, and give equality to all religions.
 Gubernatorial powers were also expanded as well as increased independence for courts by allowing their judges to serve life terms.

 Connecticut started off with the raw materials of abundant running water and navigable waterways, and using the Yankee work ethic quickly became an industrial leader.
 Between the birth of the U.S. patent system in 1790 and 1930, Connecticut had more patents issued per capita than any other state; in the 1800s, when the U.S. as a whole was issued one patent per three thousand population, Connecticut inventors were issued one patent for every 700–1000 residents.
 Connecticut's first recorded invention was a lapidary machine, by Abel Buell of Killingworth, in 1765.